alexandra-chron/alexandra-chron.github.io/_pages/about.md

  <h2>News</h2>

+<b>August 2025</b>: I will be in San Diego in December to attend NeurIPS and participate at the panel of the [Model Merging](https://neurips.cc/virtual/2025/tutorial/109593) tutorial.

+  <b>July 2025</b>: The [technical report](https://arxiv.org/pdf/2507.06261) of our most advanced model, [Gemini 2.5 pro](https://aistudio.google.com/app/prompts/new_chat), has just been published!

+   <b>June 2025</b>: The paper [Model Merging of Large Language Models](https://openreview.net/pdf?id=9sbetmvNpW) of our intern [Prateek Yadav](https://x.com/prateeky2806) has been accepted to Transactions on Machine Learning Research (TMLR).

   <b>January 2025</b>: I am co-organizing [Repl4NLP 2025](https://sites.google.com/corp/view/repl4nlp2025/call-for-papers).
 The workshop will be co-located with NAACL 2025 in Albuquerque, New Mexico.

   <b>December 2024</b>: My PhD thesis titled "Efficient Multilingual and Domain Adaptation of